grisu/gee/README.md

 ### Creating test stub

-_Gee_  provides a helper method to help creating this folder structure for each new test:
+_Gee_  provides a method to help creating this folder structure for each new test easily:

      gee --create-test-stub --application <application> --testname <name_of_the_test>